-In 2011, the Conservancy led a campaign to restore Stanford House, a historic home in the Village of Boston.
+In 2011, the Conservancy led a campaign to restore the Stanford House, a historic home in the Village of Boston.
 The project funded structural rehabilitation, new furnishings and lighting, fire safety features, and a renovated kitchen.
-Now operated by the Conservancy, Stanford House is a cozy getaway spot for groups or individuals, in close proximity to the Towpath Trail, Boston Store Visitor Center, Cuyahoga Valley Scenic Railroad, and more.
+Now operated by the Conservancy, the Stanford House is a cozy getaway spot for groups or individuals, in close proximity to the Towpath Trail, Boston Store Visitor Center, Cuyahoga Valley Scenic Railroad, and more.

 Watershed Preservation Advocacy

 In 2008, 568 acres of land adjoining Blossom Music Center were threatened with residential development.
 A strong partnership formed between the National Park Service, the Trust for Public Land, and the Musical Arts Association to secure federal funds to purchase the land.
 The Conservancy leadership and its membership mobilized to support the effort, and in 2011, all 568 acres became part of Cuyahoga Valley National Park.